 Feudal Overlord: Governor Ratcliffe.
 He orders the settlers to build a fortress, burn down trees and attack the natives, all to dig up gold which isn't actually present.
 He didn't have permission by any member of the royal family to do this.

-Forgotten Fallen Friend: Quite disturbingly, the death of Kocoum has very little effect on most of the characters.
-While our heroine is seen mourning shortly after the event, it's not because of his death; it's because of Smith's impending execution.
-Thomas shows little emotion over just having killed someone, and Chief Powhatan,who had thought especially highly of Kocoum, does not seem too concerned about finding the real murderer after Smith is let go.
+Forgotten Fallen Friend: The death of Kocoum has very little effect on most of the characters.
+While the heroine is seen mourning shortly after the event, it's not because of his death but because of Smith's impending execution.
+Thomas shows little emotion over just having killed someone, and Chief Powhatan, who had thought especially highly of Kocoum, does not seem too concerned about finding the real murderer after Smith is let go.
 The only character who really shows any substantial emotion about this death is Percy.
 Can be justified as the movie doesn't really have time to explore everyone's feelings about the loss of Kocoum, especially in light of John's impending execution and preparations of war between the settlers and Powhatan's tribe.

 Just to make things odd, Ratcliffe seems to be saying he'll take everything they dig up for himself, but the men of the company find the song inspiring, since they seem to understand 'mine!' as a command.

-Jerkass: Ratcliffe, obviously, since he is the villain of the story.
-Also, Meeko's behavior toward Flit and especially Percy.
+Jerkass: Ratcliffe, and Meeko's behavior toward Flit and especially Percy.

 Meaningful Echo: Not quite direct, but possibly intentional.
 When John rescues Thomas at the beginning, he says to the rest of the men, "Of course, any of you would do the same for me."
 When John is taken prisoner, Thomas says they have to rescue him as "he'd do the same for any of us."